Do Go On - 448 - The Curse of the Lottery Winner

 His whole career was basically fun.

-The only reason we know Voltaire is because he stumbled onto this scheme.
+The only reason we know of Voltaire is because he stumbled onto this scheme.

 Isn't that wild?

-He was broke.
-There's another giant of history and
+There was another giant of history and previous two go on topic.

-previous to go on topic.
-Giacomo Casanova.
-Did you even tell the story of Casanova in this room?
+Did you even tell the story of Kassanova in this room, maybe?

 Mr. Hands?